Stencyl/stencylpedia/chapter-5/maps.md

 ## Creating Maps

 How do you create a Map in the first place?
-Maps can be attributes, so like any attribute, there are two ways of doing this.
+Maps can be attributes, so like any attribute, there are two ways of doing this:

 1. Configuring the attribute with initial data.
 2. Creating the map at runtime inside a behavior and setting the attribute's value to that newly created map.